JosephBARBIERDARNAL/Sandbox/folium.md

 👋 Hi!

-Interactive and dynamic charts can be intimidating, but they shouldn’t.
+Interactive and dynamic charts can be intimidating, but they shouldn't be.

-In today’s world, there are so many people that work hard to create open source and free amazing tools, and interactive charts are not an exception!
+In today's world, many people work hard to create amazing open-source and free tools, and interactive charts are no exception!
-​

 ## Folium: dynamic maps made easy

-Folium is a python library based on Leaflet.
-Since Leaflet was built using JavaScript (JS), it’s natively interactive and its developers have made it very easy to create maps similar to what Google Maps look like.
+Folium is a Python library based on Leaflet.
+Since Leaflet was built using JavaScript (JS), it's natively interactive, and its developers have made it very easy to create maps similar to what Google Maps looks like.
-​​

-Folium developers took this JS library and wrapped it around some Python code so that you just need to do a little bit of Python to create incredible maps!
+Folium developers took this JS library and wrapped it with Python code so that you only need to write a little Python to create incredible maps!

 ## In practice

-Check this code sample:
+Check out this code sample:

 ```python
 import folium
 my_map = folium.Map()
 my_map
 ```

-​
-If you run this in a jupyter notebook, this is only what you need to create your very first folium map!
+If you run this in a Jupyter notebook, that's all you need to create your very first Folium map!

-You can also easily save the map in HTML format:
+You can also easily save the map in HTML format and place it anywhere you like (your portfolio, a dedicated website, etc).

 ```python
 my_map.save("map.html")